Best Classic Halloween Movie Recommendations for the Family

 And One non-Tim Burton Film

-Hotel Transylvania (2012) - Animated.
-Adam Sandler, Selena Gomez, Kevin James, Jon Lovitz and many more stars.
-Lots of music and the funniest theme film for this year's 2012 season.
+Hotel Transylvania 1, 2 and 3 - Animated series starring Adam Sandler, Selena Gomez, Kevin James, Jon Lovitz and many more stars.
+Lots of music and the funniest films in the 2010s.